ramirezlab/AlzyFinder/README.md

 Here we introduce the [Alzyfinder Platform](https://www.alzyfinder-platform.udec.cl), a web-based tool designed for virtual screening that uses an array of machine learning models built for over 80 key targets associated with Alzheimer’s disease.
 The platform’s user-friendly interface facilitates the execution of multiple virtual screening tasks (up to 100 molecules screened at the same time agaist 85 AD targets), utilizing ligand-based drug design approaches.

 If users want to screen more than 100 molecules, in this AlzyFinder repository they will find all the ML models, their validation as well as a script to perform the screening locally.
-For more details on how the machine learning models were built and validated for each AD target, see the article.
+For more details on how the machine learning models were built and validated for each AD target, ***see the article***.
 Additionally, since each protein was modeled using three different optimized classifications (one per selected metric balanced accuracy, precision and F1), a fourth integrative model was developed by using a soft-voting method [3] implemented by calculating the average of the classification probabilities provided by each of the three independent models' results.
 In this ensemble result, each of the three models contributes a vote weighted by its confidence in the classification, calculated from the probability of belonging to the assigned class.